Witiko/doctoral-thesis/main.md

  [52]: https://video-archive.fields.utoronto.ca/list/event/1053

-Both initiatives instill hope that in the near future, the mathematicians' dream of a comprehensive digital collection of the world's mathematics may become a reality.
+Both initiatives give hope that in the near future, the mathematicians' dream of a comprehensive digital collection of the world's mathematics may become a reality.

 ## Math Representations
 \label{sec:math-representations}